CsrCornejo/QA-Certificate-Assessment-1/README.md

 :warning: Due to windows usually using process.env.USERNAME as the system user variable (Linux uses USER) the name was changed to VALIDUSER.

+### About layouts 🔔

+In order to reduce repeated code on several pages like the header selectors or the cart list selectors, there exists two super classes that centralize this code.

+:warning: Due to extends restriction to 1 class, [CartList](page_model/layouts/CartList.js) extends from MainLayout.

 ## Asessment Points / Tests 🔩

 - [x] Login valid user [here](page_model/tests/Login.test.js)